Sponsored Links

 MALToma can arise in any organ with MALT tissue.
 Though the stomach is the affected organ in most cases (2 out of 3), the lungs, thyroid, and eyes can be involved also.
-This cancer is associated with several diseases and conditions, such as the bacteria Helicobacter pylori, Sjogren Syndrome, Celiac Disease, Chron’s Disease, or Hashimoto Thyroiditis.
+This cancer is associated with several diseases and conditions, such as the bacteria Helicobacter pylori, Sjogren Syndrome, Celiac Disease, Crohn’s Disease, or Hashimoto Thyroiditis.

 This rare cancer occurs in one out of twenty lymphoma patients, and is more common in patients over the age of 60.
 The disease affects more women than men.
 It is estimated that 3,700 cases of MALT lymphoma will be diagnosed in 2009.